 VRTECH – Personnel Training

 Dutch startup VRTECH offers VR design, demonstration, and training systems for personnel development and marketing.
 The startup develops a number of rail simulations to improve the skills of train inspectors and engineers.
-The startup also provides a railway station design simulation showcasing future services and allowing passengers to experience various features of the station infrastructure.
+The startup also provides a railway station design simulation showcasing future services.
+This tool also allows passengers to experience various features of the station infrastructure.

 Discover all Rail Technologies & Startups